 - Beginning in 2016, Mr. Malik was no longer eligible to receive a housing allowance or home leave benefit, both of which he received in prior years.
 Expatriate benefits for Mr. Malik represent income taxes paid by Mylan in connection with Mr. Malik's expatriate assignment to the United States from India effective January 1, 2012.
 Specifically, Mr. Malik is responsible for, and has continued to pay taxes equal to those he would have been obligated to pay had he maintained his principal work location and residence in India rather than with Mylan's responsible to, and has contribute to the work of the Canada. - Canada.
 In 2016, amounts disclosed included, for Ms. Bresch and Messrs.
 Parks, Malik, Mauro, Sheehan, and Coury, a matched contribution of \$10,869, \$6,908, \$10,600, \$9,785, \$10,600, and \$10,600, respectively, and, for Ms. Bresch and Messrs.
 Mauro, Sheehan, and Coury, a profit sharing contribution from the Company of \$18,550.
 In 2015, amounts disclosed for Ms. Bresch included a matched contribution of \$10,0592, and a profit sharing contribution from the Company of \$18,200.
 In 2015, such amounts for each of Messrs.
+Mauro, Sheehan, and Coury were \$10,600 and \$10,200, respectively.
+In 2014, amounts disclosed for Ms. Bresch included the total of a \$17,850 matched contribution and a \$9,430 Company profit sharing contribution, and for each of Messrs.
 Mauro, Sheehan, and Coury were \$10,600 and \$18,200, respectively.
 In 2014, amounts disclosed for Ms. Bresch included the total of a \$17,850 matched contribution and a \$9,430 Company profit sharing contribution, and for each of Messrs.
-Mauro, Sheehan, and Coury such amounts were \$17,850 and \$10,400, respectively.
+Mauro, Sheehan, and Coury were \$17,850 and \$10,400, respectively.
 Mr. Malik became eligible to participate in Mylan's U.S. retirement plans in 2016.
 Represents profit sharing contribution under the Restoration Plan.
 Ms. Bresch and Messrs.
 Sheehan and Coury are no longer eligible to receive matching contributions under the Restoration Plan.
-Although he became eligible to participate in Mylan's U.S. retirement plans in 2016, Mr. Malik is not eligible to receive matching contributions under the Restoration Plan.
-See page [•] of this Proxy Statement for further information regarding Restoration Plan contributions.
-Represents the one-time tax reimbursement payment with respect to the excise tax under Section 4985 of the Code that was imposed in connection with the EPD Transaction on the value of certain long-term incentive awards held by the directors and NEOs.
-Such payment ensured that, on a net after-tax basis, the NEO would be in the same position as if such excise tax had not been imposed.
-See the Proxy Statement for Mylan's 2016 Annual Meeting of Shareholders for further discussion of the excise tax index ensure for Mylan's DE Transaction and this one-time. (e)
+Atthough he became eligible to participate in Mylan's U.S. retirement plans in 2016, Mr. Malik is not eligible to receive matching contributions under the Restoration Plan.
+See pages 67 to 68 of this Provy.
+Statement for hyber information regarding Pactoration Plan contributions under the Restoration Plan contribution is 10216, Mr. Malik is not eligible to receive matching contributions under the Restoration Plan.
+See pages 67 to 68 of this Provy.
+Statement for hyber information regarding Pactoration Plan contributions under the Restoration Plan.
+See pages 67 to 68 of this Provy. (e)